RetroDECK/ES-DE/USERGUIDE.md

 **Scrape marquee (wheel) images**

-Logotype for the game, is used primarily for the Video view style.
+Logotype for the game.

 **Scrape 3D box images** _(ScreenScraper only)_

-These images are currently unused, but will be used for future versions of ES-DE so it's recommended to keep this option ticked.
+These images are currently unused, but will be used for future versions of ES-DE so it's recommended to keep this option enabled.

 #### Other settings